Cloud Computing: AWS vs Azure vs Google

 AWS vs Azure vs Google: Compute

-The main compute services in the battle of AWS vs Azure vs Google are AWS’s Amazon Elastic Compute Cloud (Amazon EC2), Microsoft Azure’s Virtual Machines, and Google Cloud’s Compute Engine.
+The main computing services in the battle of AWS vs Azure vs Google are AWS’s Amazon Elastic Compute Cloud (Amazon EC2), Microsoft Azure’s Virtual Machines, and Google Cloud’s Compute Engine.
 All three boast scalability, top security, flexibility, per-second billing, a wide variety of supported operating systems, and high speed!
 Each offer trial versions and free-tier products and services.
 Let’s see what makes each unique.

 Amazon Elastic Compute Cloud web service provides scalable compute capacity in the cloud.
 You can easily increase and decrease capacity in minutes and can commission thousands of server instances simultaneously.
 AWS Auto Scaling monitors your apps and automatically scales capacity to maintain optimal performance at the lowest possible cost.
 Amazon EC2 is integrated with a vast majority of AWS services, providing better compatibility and flexibility than ever.
 Amazon servers are highly reliable and their SLA commitment is 99.99% availability for each EC2 Region.